httpdss/structkit/docs/contributing.md

 3. Create a new issue with the `question` label
 4. Join our [GitHub Discussions](https://github.com/httpdss/struct/discussions)

-Thank you for contributing to STRUCT! 🎉
+Thank you for contributing to StructKit! 🎉